drodriguezol/foundations-of-data-science-activities/README.md

 - Goal: To define a mathematical relationship (typically a straight line) that best represents the relationship between the independent variable (X) and the dependent variable (Y).
 - Parameters: These are the values (slope and intercept) that define the line.
 We estimate these parameters from our sample data.
 - Ordinary Least Squares (OLS): A common method used to estimate the regression coefficients (slope and intercept) by minimizing the difference between the observed values and the values predicted by the line.

+# Logistic Regression Overview

+Logistic regression helps us understand the probability of an event, like whether a user will subscribe to a newsletter, based on factors such as time spent on a webpage.

+Unlike linear regression, which deals with continuous data and straight lines, logistic regression handles categorical data and uses a link function to model the relationship between variables.

+### Comparing and Contrasting:

+- **Linear regression** works with continuous data (e.g., book sales), while **logistic regression** deals with categorical data (e.g., subscribing or not subscribing).
+- **Linear regression** estimates the mean of a continuous variable, while **logistic regression** models the probability of a specific outcome for a categorical variable.